schnittchen/pony-tutorial/docs/object-capabilities/derived-authority.md

 > * [ ] come up with a better title for the section
 > * [ ] toc stuff and linking

-Any interesting program will need to interact with the outside world through operating system concepts, like accessing the network or the file system, or creating and communicating with other programs.
+Any interesting program will need to interact with the outside world by using operating system concepts, like accessing the network or the file system, or by creating and communicating with other programs.
-The operating system has given this right to the program at startup (but it might do some checks at runtime, for example controlling access to a file).
+The operating system has granted the right to do so to the program at startup (but it might do some checks at runtime, for example controlling access to a file).
 This is called *ambient authority*.

 The operating system has no concept of how our program is composed inside, and it knows nothing about Pony specific concepts in particular.
 Pony requires operations which interact with the system to be authorized, and allows us to restrict and delegate this authority inside our program.